aridjayarecipes/cutesrecipes.web.app/content/post/1747-simple-way-to-prepare-quick-jumbo-blueberry-muffins.md

 - "Add the remaining flour to the butter mixture and just mix until everything is combined, but don’t over mix."
 - "Gently fold in the blueberries making sure not to burst them."
 - "Using a large ice cream scoop or two spoons, scoop even amounts in your prepared pan, sprinkle a few blueberries on top of each muffin and bake for 25-30 minutes or until a toothpick inserted in the center comes out clean."
-- "Super moist and delicious:) And you can always substitute blueberries with chocolate chips, nuts or raisins if you'd like."
+- "Super moist and delicious:) And you can always substitute blueberries with chocolate chips, nuts or raisins if you&#39;d like."
 - "The regular size muffin pans come with either 6 or 12 cups (each with 1/2-cup capacity), while the jumbo ones have 6 cups (each with a 1-cup capacity).
 This recipe would make 12 regular size muffins."
-- "You could certainly add more sugar to the batter if it's not sweet enough for you."
+- "You could certainly add more sugar to the batter if it&#39;s not sweet enough for you."
 - "I prefer using unsalted butter since it is easier to control the amount of salt in the recipe.
 If using salted butter, no need for more salt."
 categories:
 - Recipe